-If you are working with online databases and apps, chances are that you have already made or are thinking about creating a search form for users to quickly find the data they are looking for.
+If you are working with online database apps, chances are that you have already made or are thinking about creating a search form for users to quickly find the data they are looking for.
 We have gathered a short list of best practices that can make your search form much easier to use.

 1. Keep It Simple